 wizard.
 Make sure this znode doesn’t already exist from an older

 installation of Kafka.
 Cloudera’s Kafka installation doesn’t use

 a znode, it stores its data directly under

 The last step will create the roles you assigned if possible.
 Usually it will not start them.
 You can press next and finish to complete the service creation.

 You will find your new service at CM’s home page.
 If the manager warns about configuration issues, please check New Service Configuration Issues.

 In order to start the Fast Data service, it is recommended to first start the brokers and then the rest of the roles.
 Visit the service’s instances tab in CM, select the brokers and press start.
 Once everything is running, select the rest of the roles and press start.

 From time to time a role can fail to start.
 In that case it can be enough to try to start it again.
 The reasons a role can fail to start are multiple.
 For example starting at the same time all brokers or all connect workers, or starting the connect workers without enough brokers for the set replication factor of the configuration topics.
 If a role fails to start twice in a row, please check the stdout and other logs provided by Cloudera Manager.

-Connect’s system topics are created with a default replication factor of 3.
-If your cluster has less than 3 brokers then this level of replication is impossible and Connect will fail to start.
-You may adjust the replication level for Connect’s topics (option Connect Storage Topics - Replication Factor, available in settings and install wizard) to accomodate smaller setups and Connect will start once it is able to create its topics.
-Keep in mind that should you ever need to increase the replication, you will have to either create a new Connect cluster (change names of Connect’s topics) or manually adjust the replication factor as described in Kafka’s documentation
+Various system topics are created with a default replication factor of 3.
+If your cluster has less than 3 brokers then this level of replication is impossible and some services, such as Connect, will fail to start.
+You may adjust the replication level for Connect’s topics (options Connect Config/Offset/Status Topic Replication Factor, available in settings and install wizard) to accomodate smaller setups and Connect will start once it is able to create its topics.
+Keep in mind that should you ever need to alter the replication factor, you will have to either create a new Connect cluster (change names of Connect’s topics) or manually adjust the replication factor as described in Kafka’s documentation

 8083 which is Confluent’s default for Connect, is used by